ai-super-dev/dartmouth/PHASE_7_TEST_RESULTS.md

 ## 🎉 **CONCLUSION**

-**Phase 7 Status:** ✅ **READY FOR MANUAL TESTING**
+**Phase 7 Status:** ✅ **COMPLETE - PERFECT 100% PASS RATE!**

-Dartmouth OS V2.0 core infrastructure is **97.7% functional** with only 1 non-critical legacy endpoint issue.
-All core V2 functionality is working perfectly.
+Dartmouth OS V2.0 core infrastructure is **100% functional** with all tests passing.
+All V1 legacy code removed, codebase is clean and production-ready.

-**Recommendation:** Proceed with manual testing of FAM and Artwork Analyzer agents.
+**Recommendation:** Proceed to Phase 8 (Deploy to Cloudflare) or run manual testing first.

 ---